jjmccollum/open-cbgm/README.md

 ### Windows

-The autotools utilities are not natively supported on Windows, so installation will take a few more steps.
-We recommend that you download Cygwin, a suite of GNU and open-source scripts that includes autotools.
-If you use the Chocolately package manager https://chocolatey.org/, then you can perform the installation from the command-line in a single command:
+If you want to install CMake from the command-line, it is recommended that you install it with the Chocolately package manager (https://chocolatey.org/).
+If you are using Chocolately, simply enter the command

+    choco install -y cmake

+If you do this, you'll want to make sure that your `PATH` environment variable includes the path to CMake.
+Alternatively, you can download the CMake user interface from the official website (https://cmake.org/) and use that.

+How you proceed from here depends on whether you compile the code using Microsoft Visual Studio or a suite of open-source tools like MinGW.
+You can install the Community version of Microsft Visual Studio 2019 for free by downloading it from https://visualstudio.microsoft.com/vs/, or you can install it from the command-line via

+    choco install -y visualstudio2019community

+(Note that you will need to restart your computer after installing Visual Studio.)
+When you install Visual Studio, make sure you include the C++ Desktop Development workload necessary for building with CMake.
+If you install from the command-line using Chocolatey, you can do this with the command

+    choco install -y visualstudio2019-workload-nativedesktop

+You can install MinGW by downloading it from http://www.mingw.org/, or you can install it from the command-line via

-    choco install -y cygwin
+    choco install -y mingw

-This will install Cygwin in the C:\tools\cygwin directory.
-Alternatively, you can download Cygwin from the official website (https://www.cygwin.com/) and install it at the location of your choice.
-For what follows, we will assume that Cygwin is installed at C:\tools\cygwin.

-**(TODO: Need to figure out the remaining steps.)**
+If you are compiling with Visual Studio, then from the open-cbgm directory, enter the following commands:

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .

+Once these commands have executed, you should have all of the executable scripts added to the open-cbgm\\build\\src\\Debug directory.
+Note that they will have the Windows `.exe` suffix, unlike the executables on Linux and MacOS.

+If you are compiling with MinGW, then from the open-cbgm directory, enter the following commands:

+    mkdir build
+    cd build
+    cmake -DCMAKE_SH="CMAKE_SH-NOTFOUND" -G "MinGW Makefiles" ..
+    mingw32-make

-Once these commands have executed, you should have all of the executable scripts added to the open-cbgm directory.
+Once these commands have executed, you should have all of the executable scripts added to the open-cbgm\\build\\src directory.
+Note that they will have the Windows `.exe` suffix, unlike the executables on Linux and MacOS.

+**(TODO: Need to debug MinGW build!)**

 If graphviz is not installed on your system, then you can install it using Chocolately via the command